thechriskoka/Data-Engineering-Blossom/project5/README.md

 - Finally, appending the results to a CSV file.

 ### Configuration
-- Connect to boto3 client
+- Connect to s3 through boto3client
 - Import pandas, requests and beautifulsoup packages.